lineartimer/WebAppStarterPack/doc/notes.md

 Use template literals to build strings (that stange quotation-mark-like character is the backtick): `Some text ${someVariable}`

+Don't use var to declare variables because those variables are accessible outside blocks within the same function.
+They can also be redeclared.
+Use let or const instead and use const wherever possible.

+It's a best practive to use the strict equality operator (===) instead of the loose one (==) because the latter can lead to subtle bugs (e.g. null == undefined is true).

 Different ways to define functions:

 function normalFunction() {